 Master of Architecture, Columbia University

 An experienced facilitator of 1,600+ retreats and sessions, Robert uses facilitation and planning techniques to help nonprofits, local governments, and philanthropies make collaborative, strategic decisions.
-He has held appointments at the Ash Center for Democratic Governance and Innovation, at Harvard's Kennedy School, where he worked with U.S. cities to incorporate data and design across city governments, and at the Richard King Mellon Foundation, where he helped to launch the nation's premier accelerator for creative businesses.
+He was formerly a Fellow at the Ash Center for Democratic Governance and Innovation, at Harvard's Kennedy School, where he worked with U.S. cities to incorporate data and design across city governments, and at the Richard King Mellon Foundation, where he helped to launch the nation's premier accelerator for creative businesses.
+For the past eight years he has served as a senior advisor to Director of the Allegheny County Department of Human Services, a national leader in the use of data to improve human services.
+He is also a certified end-of-life doula, work that grounds his systems-level perspective in the most personal of human experiences.

 Master of Strategic Design and Management, Parsons School of Design at The New School and Master of Public Management, Carnegie Mellon University

 Nic's leadership of Brocade's Data Science and Analytics practice is focused on building better systems within education and human services.
 As a member of the survivor community, he is particularly motivated by the reality that systems and institutions meant to protect, uplift, and otherwise serve young people are under-performing and, in many cases, failing to meet their needs.
-His strategy and data science work has included creating crisis-management programs in Pennsylvania’s lowest performing public schools and using advanced analytics to support the delivery of individualized and ethical mental healthcare.
-Nic is a 2024-2025 Obama Foundation Scholar, focused on applying emerging practices in artificial intelligence and machine learning to support and improve the delivery of social services.
+A former Obama Foundation Scholar, he applies emerging practices in artificial intelligence and machine learning to support and improve the delivery of social services.
+He has created crisis-management programs in Pennsylvania’s lowest performing public schools and used advanced analytics to support the delivery of individualized and ethical mental healthcare.

 Master of Business Administration and Master of Computer Science, University of Chicago